Nancy Landrum, PhD

 CV Link: LandrumCV2018

 Nancy Landrum joined Loyola in 2014.
-As a business management professor focused on sustainability in business, she holds a joint appointment between the Quinlan School of Business and the Institute of Environmental Sustainability.
+As a business management professor focused on sustainability in business, she holds a joint appointment between the Quinlan School of Business and the School of Environmental Sustainability.
 Landrum is co-author of Sustainable Business: An Executive’s Primer and has received awards for sustainability research, teaching, and service, including 2011 Eco-Hero in the state of Arkansas.
 Landrum was the former chair of the University of Arkansas at Little Rock (UALR) Sustainability Committee and a Commissioner on the Little Rock Sustainability Commission.
 She has also worked at Morehead State University, has been a visiting scholar in China, Finland, Germany, England, and the Netherlands, and has worked with the Navajo and Lakota Sioux.
 Her consulting work has included a broad range of businesses from a Fortune 100 company to a nonprofit organization in Uganda.
 Prior to academia, Landrum was a children’s mental health therapist, licensed social worker, and nonprofit social services administrator.
 Landrum is the proud parent of two adopted daughters and two rescue cats.
 In her spare time, Landrum enjoys travel, photography, and live theater.

 - PhD of Business Administration, New Mexico State University, 2000